TPD insurance can provide cover for a number of different mental health conditions, giving you the time and support you may need to focus on yourself.

 TPD insurance can be tailored to meet your individual needs giving you the choice to include accident, illness or sports cover, or to bundle all three.
 To make a claim on a mental health condition you need to have included illness cover within your TPD insurance at the time of application.
 You can also choose whether you want to be covered if you are unable to work in any occupation or just in your own field of work.
 And if you’re maintaining the family home, TPD insurance can also help support you and your family so you can focus on yourself.
 When making a claim the first step is to check what you’re covered for by reviewing your policy.

 If you’re managing a mental health condition the idea of making a claim may seem stressful and daunting but you needn’t worry.
-At TAL we’ve taken steps to make the claims process as simple as possible by providing a dedicated claims manager to answer your questions and support you every step of the way.
+At TAL we’ve taken steps to make the claims process as simple as possible by providing a dedicated claims consultant to answer your questions and support you every step of the way.

 It’s good to talk